Probing Virtual Axion-Like Particles by Precision Phase Measurements

 Axions are pseudo-scalar particles beyond the Standard Model (SM) of particle physics, originally introduced by the Peccei-Quinn mechanism in order to solve the CP problem of QCD ~\cite{Peccei1977,Weinberg1978,Wilczek1987,Chen2007}.
 Moreover, Axion Like Particles (ALPs) are generalizations of the QCD axions which arise from string theory due to the compactification of extra dimensions \cite{Svrcek:2006yi,Witten:1984dg}.
 The main difference between these two types of axions is that for ALPs, the mass and coupling constant are independent of each other.
 This property allows a much wider parameter space and hence a rather rich phenomenology for ALPs.
 Both axions and ALPs are prominent candidates for Dark Matter (DM)~\cite{Abbott:1982af,Dine:1982ah,Preskill:1982cy} and can have a multitude of different couplings to the SM.
 While the allowed mass region of DM axion is limited to $10^{-24}\mathrm{eV} \lesssim m_{a} \lesssim 10^{-1}\mathrm{eV}$ \cite{Hlozek:2017zzf,Archidiacono:2013cha}, an ALP which is not DM can take any value of the mass, depending on the coupling strength.

-Extensive experimental efforts have been conducted to search for axions and ALPs in recent years \cite{Marsh:2015xka,Graham:2015ouw,Graham:2013gfa,Arias:2012az,Caldwell2017,Millar:2016cjp,MADMAX2017,Kahn:2016aff,Ouellet:2018beu,Du:2018uak,Anastassopoulos:2017ftl,Barbieri:2016vwg,Marsh:2018dlj,Lawson:2019brd}.
-Many experiments exploit the axion coupling to two photons, which causes two different effects; i) axion-photon mixing induced by a constant magnetic field; ii) vacuum birefringence due to the photon propagation through a distribution of axion background.
+Extensive experimental efforts have been conducted to search for axions and ALPs in recent years \cite{Marsh:2015xka,Graham:2015ouw,Graham:2013gfa,Arias:2012az,Caldwell2017,Millar:2016cjp,MADMAX2017,Kahn:2016aff,Ouellet:2018beu,Du:2018uak,Anastassopoulos:2017ftl,Barbieri:2016vwg,Marsh:2018dlj,Lawson:2019brd,Sch_tte_Engel_2021,PhysRevLett.123.121601}.
+Many experiments exploit the axion coupling to two photons, which causes two commonly exploited effects; i) axion-photon mixing induced by a constant magnetic field; ii) vacuum birefringence due to the photon propagation through a distribution of axion background.
 The axion-photon conversion under magnetic field known as inverse Primakov process, has been used in order to design high-precision haloscope cavities~\cite{Sikivie1983,Sikivie1985,Asztalos2001,Hoskins2011,McAllister2016,Anastassopoulos:2017ftl,2018arXiv180607141G,Arias2016,Asztalos2010}.
 Haloscopes are used to search for axion DM, and the signal is a function of the local DM density.
 Helioscopes, on the other hand, are designed to search for axions produced in the sun by converting them to X-rays in a laboratory magnetic field~\cite{Anastassopoulos:2017ftl,Irastorza:2011gs}.
+As well as these also light-shining through a wall (LSW) experiments like ALPS~\cite{EHRET2010149,B_hre_2013} try to produce and detect ALPs via the interaction of them with photons.